jens-koster/the-free-data-stack/spark/README.md

 # Spark

-    docker cp spark-master:/opt/bitnami/spark/jars ./jars
-    docker exec -it spark-master /bin/bash

-# versions
-inside the spark-master docker you run

-    docker exec -it /bin/bash

-    # to get spark, java and scala versions (exit using ctrl-d)
-    spark-shell

-    # python version
-    python --version

-    #pyspark verions
-    pip freeze

-# Troubleshooting

-    docker exec -it spark-master /bin/bash
-    There's also the notebooks/spark_check.ipynb to check versions of python, jars, java, spark and the lot.

-## general learnings
+## General learnings
-spark is extremely finicky and exepects EVERYTHING to have the exact same version, url, path in all places. i.e. not only in the docker network but also on the host (the driver).
+Spark is extremely finicky and expects EVERYTHING to have the exact same version, same url and same path in all places. i.e. not only in the spark nodes in the docker network but also on the driver.

-Next step will be to include notebook functionality in the common spark image and run vs code against a jupyter server in that.
-That might help, or make troubleshooting even more arcane...
-I think it will make setting up tfds more streamlined, a lot less stuff to install on the host.
+There's a jupyter server based on the same docker image as the spark cluster provided as a freeds plugin to help with this.
+Include the jupyter plugin in your stack and point your pyspark notebook kernel at the jupyter-spark server and your code will execute using the exact same spark, pyspark, java and scala versions as the cluster uses.

+For along time I attempted to run a local pyspark notebook against the cluster, I tell you, that way madness lies...!
+At least if you're a beginner at running spark like I am.
+Spark you can get aligned, but when you add s3, hive catalog and delta tables, things wuickly escalatte with mismatched jars.
+Mismatched log4j jars will cause spark to fail silently.

+I'd say you either run pyspark 100% locally using local[*] as your master, or execute it on the jupyter server t use the spark cluster.
+It's quite easy to switch between the two, the get_saprk_connection provided in freeds has a "use_local" flag for switching to "local[*]".
+Eliminating the cluster comes in handy for troubleshooting, and might even be my preference for the development phase.
+Make sure things run on local[*] before attempting the to run on the cluster.
+Any packages you add for your notebook will of course need to be added in the jupyter server as well.

+## Networking and getting the spark ui working

-## align the host names
+### Align the host names
-We have to get stuff like the s3 host name be exactly the same on the docker network and on localhost.
+In general we want the same host names available on the host as in the docker network.

-Find out how to edit the hostfile on your os and add:
+Find out how to edit the hostfile on your os and add these (there's more to add, but these are the ones used by spark):

     127.0.0.1 spark-worker-1
     127.0.0.1 spark-worker-2